kilrizzy/roles/README.md

 }

 if($user->roleIn(['admin','manager'])){
-    //user is admin or manager
+    //user is admin or manager role
 }
 ```